thefakequake/pypartpicker/README.md

 ---

-Here is a program that searches for i7's, prints every result, then gets the first result and prints its specs.
+Here is a program that searches for i7's, prints every result, then gets the first result and prints its specs:
 ```python
 from pypartpicker import part_search, fetch_product